fastai/nbdev/README.md

 To enable documentation in your GitHub repo, click 'Settings' on the main repo page, scroll down to 'GitHub Pages', and under 'Source' choose 'master branch /docs folder'.
 GitHub will then show you a link to your working documentation site.

-Finally, edit `99_core.ipynb`.
-This will be converted into your projects *README* file, and will also be the index for your documentation.
+Finally, edit `index.ipynb`.
+This will be converted into your projects *README* file, and will also be the index for your documentation (the page you're reading right now actually comes from an `index.ipynb` file!)
 You can use the module you just exported in this library, which means you can show real working code, and actual outputs.
 Once you have everything as you want it, run `nbdev_build_docs` in the terminal.
 This will export HTML versions of your notebooks to the `docs` directory, and will create hyperlinks for any words in backticks (as long as they exist in your module).
 It will also create a menu for all notebooks you have created, and a table of contents for each.

+## Additional functionality

+There's a lot of functionality in `nbdev`; see the docs for each module in the sidebar to learn about all the features.
+Here we'll briefly highlight a couple.

 ### Adding your project to pypi